Stocks sink again as CEOs sound alarm bells about economy - KESQ

 Some top CEOs appear to be worried that the economy could be the Grinch that steals Christmas this year.
 And investors are not pleased.

 Stocks sank Tuesday, the second straight day of losses on Wall Street.
-The Dow fell more than 500 points, or 1.5% in midday trading.
+The Dow fell more than 350 points, or 1.3%.
 That follows a nearly 500-point slide Monday.
-The S&P 500 and Nasdaq were down 2% and 2.5% respectively.
+The S&P 500 and Nasdaq were down 1.4% and 2% respectively.

 Four of America’s leading chief executives gave cautious comments about the economy in interviews Tuesday, and that seems to have spooked the market.